 +

-+ + The functions in the EXPORTS list are for illustration. + Replace them with the actual exported functions from MYDLL. + Alternatively, use implib. + Here's an example of a simple DLL with a function print() + which prints a string: + +
++ + LIBRARY MYDLL + DESCRIPTION 'My DLL written in D' + + EXETYPE NT + CODE PRELOAD DISCARDABLE + DATA PRELOAD SINGLE + + EXPORTS + DllGetClassObject @2 + DllCanUnloadNow @3 + DllRegisterServer @4 + DllUnregisterServer @5 ++ + The functions in the EXPORTS list are for illustration. + Replace them with the actual exported functions from MYDLL. + Alternatively, use implib. + Here's an example of a simple DLL with a function print() + which prints a string: + +

 +module mydll;